LivelyCarpet87/FileSorter/README.md

 > \# ignore misplaced files belonging to this bin in this bin or misplaced folder?
 >
 > ignoremisplaced = **OFF**
+>
+> \# Group versions?
+>
+> groupversions = **ON**
+>
+> \# Any file with this number of versions or more will be grouped.
+>
+> groupthreshold = **3**

 ### Things User May Want To Change

 1. rootsort: Set to ON to enable the sorting

+2. groupVersions: The file-sorter will combine the files with different version numbers in the same bin together.
+For example, `ROB_myCodeV1.0.java`, `ROB_myCodev1.2.java`, and  `ROB_myCodeV2.0.java`  will be all grouped to a folder called `myCode` in the same directory when this is enabled.

+3. groupthreshold: This is the minimal number of versions that need to exist before the files are grouped together.

-2. active: This sets whether the bin has files sorted in/out.
+4. active: This sets whether the bin has files sorted in/out.
 Once off, the bin is skipped.

-3. name: The names for each file bin can be changed to be different from the folder's name.
+5. name: The names for each file bin can be changed to be different from the folder's name.

-4. tag: The user can edit the tag if they feel like it.
+6. tag: The user can edit the tag if they feel like it.
 It can be more or less than 4 characters.
 Just remember to name the files as `TAG_Filename.filetype`

-5. tagalternative: It is just like tag.
+7. tagalternative: It is just like tag.
 Delete it if you do not want it.

-6. ignoremisplaced: Set this to on for a dry run.
+8. ignoremisplaced: Set this to on for a dry run.

 ## About the Ignored.config Files